top of page

 Uncovering your stress signature

-When someone comes to me because they are feeling stuck, stressed or struggling to cope in particular situations, one of the first things I do is understand how their stress response runs.
+When someone comes to me because they're feeling stuck, stressed or struggling to cope in particular situations, one of the first things I do is understand how their stress response runs.

-To do this, I use a SPACE Audit (1) to comprehensively map out how they are thinking, feeling (physically and emotionally), and behaving.
+To do this, I use a SPACE Audit (1) to comprehensively map out how they're thinking, feeling (physically and emotionally), and behaving.

-By deconstructing how we are reacting to a situation, we can identify how we can change our response and/or support ourselves differently.
+By deconstructing how we are reacting to a situation, we can identify how we might change our response and/or support ourselves differently.

-Bring to mind a recent circumstance or conversation that has been stress-inducing for you.
+Bring to mind a recent time or conversation that was stress-inducing for you.

 Using the lists below as reference, note down how you felt physically, mentally, emotionally and what you did or didn’t do.